 Why did you choose the University of Cumbria?

 I chose the University of Cumbria because it has a strong reputation for teacher training and offers a very supportive, hands-on approach to developing future educators.
-The focus on practical experiences, the discussions, small class sizes and close links with local schools really appealed to me.
-I wanted to study somewhere that values community, encourages personal growth and gives me the confidence and skills to become an effective teacher.
+The focus on practical experiences, discussions, small class sizes and close links with local schools really appealed to me.
+I wanted to study somewhere that values community, encourages personal growth, and gives me the confidence and skills to become an effective teacher.
 Cumbria felt like the right place to build that foundation.

 What have been your favourite experiences at Cumbria?